Which DIY Algorithm to Choose

 Initially, Loop used high temporary basals (“temp basals”) to deliver additional insulin in response to higher than expected BG without user intervention.
 As Loop developed, an alternative approach to correcting high glucose faster evolved that uses automatic correction boluses.

-The main Loop developers locked down the method for supplying the boluses with a simple interface (automatic-bolus branch).
+The main Loop developers locked down the method for supplying the boluses with a simple interface (automatic-bolus dosing strategy.

 A different developer chose to make a fork (a complete copy of the code) called FreeAPS and provided their version of micro-boluses with significantly more options for configuring when to use micro-boluses versus temp basals or both at the same time.
 FreeAPS also allows for additional continuous glucose monitor (CGM) options and a variety of user-requested features.
 (See FreeAPS branch comparison details below).
 Click here for even more details about the many features of FreeAPS.

-The calculations for how much extra insulin (aka “Recommended Bolus”) is necessary is the same for Loop Master, AB and FreeAPS.
-In all three options, the amount of insulin needed is recalculated at 5 minute intervals (Loop Interval).
-In all three options, the maximum allowed basal rate and bolus are respected.
+The calculations for how much extra insulin (aka “Recommended Bolus”) is necessary is the same for Loop Master and FreeAPS.
+In both options, the amount of insulin needed is recalculated at 5 minute intervals (Loop Interval).
+In both options, the maximum allowed basal rate and bolus are respected.
 The difference is in how that extra insulin is delivered.
 The level of control available (in order) is: